libgdx/gdx-liftoff/README.md

 Other project contributors include [@Mr00Anderson](https://github.com/Mr00Anderson), [@lyze237](https://github.com/lyze237),
 [@metaphore](https://github.com/metaphore), and [@payne911](https://github.com/payne911).
-People who haven't directly contributed code have still helped a lot by spending their time to test on platforms like MacOS and iOS;
+People who haven't directly contributed code have still helped a lot by spending their time to test on platforms like macOS and iOS;
 [@JojoIce](https://github.com/JojoIce) is one of several people who made a difference regarding iOS.
 And of course, many thanks go to all the early adopters for putting up with any partially-working releases early on!